B.Slade

-Williams has released several hundred songs on dozens of albums over the span of his career, while producing several others for both gospel and secular artists.
-He has won six Stellar Awards, a GMA Award, and received 2 Grammy nominations: one for Best Contemporary Soul Gospel Album for his 2004 gold album, Out the Box and another in 2009 for Best Urban/Soul Alternative Performance for his single, "Blend", from his 2009 mainstream (albeit theoretically Gospel) album, Unspoken.
+Williams has released several hundred songs on dozens of albums throughout his career, has also produced several others for both gospel and secular artists.
+He has won six Stellar Awards, a GMA Award, and received two Grammy nominations: one for Best Contemporary Soul Gospel Album for his 2004 gold album, Out the Box, and another in 2009 for Best Urban/Soul Alternative Performance for his single, "Blend", from his 2009 mainstream (albeit theoretically Gospel) album, Unspoken.

-Known more for his gospel recordings, his musical efforts have been known to blend a smorgasbord of styles, including pop, R&B, jazz, soul, funk, hip hop, rock, Latin, electro, punk and trance.
+Known primarily for his gospel recordings, his musical efforts blend a wide range of styles, including pop, R&B, jazz, soul, funk, hip hop, rock, Latin, electro, punk and trance.
 His primary influences include Stevie Wonder, Billy Joel, Prince, Michael Jackson, Walter Hawkins, David Bowie, and Janet Jackson.
-His distinct sound and eclectic style of music led him to give his music its own genre per se, calling it "Nureau".
+His distinct sound and eclectic style of music led him to describe his own music as a genre he called "Nureau".

 Life and music career

 Early life

 Born in 1975, Williams grew up in the San Diego, California area.
-His father, Anthony Williams, was Senior Pastor of the Truth Apostolic Community Church in suburban Spring Valley and served as a district elder in the California District Council of the Pentecostal Assemblies of the World (PAW).
-His mother, E. B. Williams, was a licensed minister in the PAW and served the church as Assistant Pastor.
-Anthony was the youngest of the Williams' six boys.
-Gospel music was the preferred choice at home, but other sounds made their way into Williams' environment.
-His father played saxophone for James Brown and Jackie Wilson, his mother sang in various girl groups, and his older brothers sneaked funk and R&B recordings into the house.
-Deciding early on a musical career, he took the name "Tonex" by the time he was 13, sometimes spelling it "Tonéx"; at the age of 16 he and his parents hired his first personal manager, Benjamin Jimerson (aka Benjamin Jimerson-Phillips) in 1991.
-Jimerson, who has since become a relatively successful movie producer, stated: "From the first moment I saw Tonex and he sang his first note, I realized I was dealing with a young man destined to become a major celebrity."
+His father, Anthony Williams, was the Senior Pastor of the Truth Apostolic Community Church in suburban Spring Valley and served as a district elder in the California District Council of the Pentecostal Assemblies of the World (PAW).
+His mother, E. B. Williams, was a licensed minister in the PAW and served the church as an Assistant Pastor.
+Anthony was the youngest of the Williamses’ six boys.
+Gospel music was the preferred choice at home, but other sounds made their way into Williams’ environment.
+His father played saxophone for James Brown and Jackie Wilson, his mother sang in various girl groups, and his older brothers sneaked in funk and R&B recordings at home.
+Deciding early on a musical career, he took the name "Tonex" by the time he was 13, sometimes spelling it "Tonéx"; at the age of 16, he and his parents hired his first personal manager, Benjamin Jimerson (also known as Benjamin Jimerson-Phillips), in 1991.
+Jimerson, who has since become a film producer, stated: "From the first moment I saw Tonex and he sang his first note, I realized I was dealing with a young man destined to become a major celebrity."